karshUniBremen/docker_tutorial/Images.md

 docker build .
 ```

-:octopus: To build docker image from other directory. i.e. Dockerfile is not present in current directory where it is built, but in other path on host PC.
+:octopus: To build docker image from files other than Dockerfile

 ```bash
 docker build -f <path-to-Dockerfile> .